arashnm80/arashnm80.github.io/_posts/2024-06-26-how-to-create-line-breaks-in-markdown.md

 <!--more-->

 if you want to insert line break these are possible options:
-- writing `2 spaces` at the end of the line.
+- writing `2 spaces` at the end of the line (it's not a tag, type regular space button on keyboard)

 ```
 Line 1<space><space>